Kalpita27/AssignmentsFyle/README.md

 # Application2

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.2.
+Application includes following features
+- User authentication using Firebase Authentication.
+- Data persistence using localStorage.
+- Responsive design using Angular Material and TailwindCSS.
+- Data display with search, filter, and pagination.
+- Add new workout functionality.
+- Unit tests for components and services.
+-
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Additional
+Run `ng add @angular/material` for angular material design.

 ## Code scaffolding